felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.38.1-dev.1 =

-(2018/12/21) Added support for the new $mod 'is_post_type_archive' array element in WPSSO Core 4.18.2.
+(2018/12/21) Added a new filter for 'woocommerce_structured_data_product_limited' to remove the incorrect Schema markup provided by WooCommerce in the Shop page (Pro version).

 = 1.38.0 =